abwildan/abwildan.github.io/content/gallery/wall.md

 {{< collapse summary="**About This Page**" >}}

-These are my personal wallpapers that I used to or have used in my Laptop.
+These are my personal wallpapers that I've used to or currently use in my Laptop.
 They mostly are crawled from famous wallpaper websites such as
 1. [**wallhaven**](https://wallhaven.cc/),
 2. [**wallpaperflare**](https://www.wallpaperflare.com/),
 3. [**alphacoders**](https://alphacoders.com/),